Rainy conditions continue…

 MOBILE, Ala.
 (WALA) - Hi, this is FOX10 News Meteorologist Matt Barrentine.

-We are getting a fairly quiet start to our Saturday, but as the day goes along showers and storms will bubble up across the area.
-There’s a good chance that at some point today you are dealing with some rain, so be prepared to be flexible and change your plans as the showers come down.
-Highs will be in the upper 80s.
+There are just a few light showers inland as we start our Sunday.
+As the day goes along, more showers and storms will bubble up across the area.
+There’s a good chance that at some point you will be dealing with some rain, so be prepared to be flexible and change your plans as the showers come down.
+Highs will be in the mid to upper 80s.

 If you’re headed to the beach, you’ll have to watch out for storms.
 They’ll be scattered about around midday, so listen out for thunder.
 The rip current risk is low, and the surf is calm.

-In the tropics there is a disturbance on the Mexican Gulf coast that is moving towards landfall.
-This may become Danielle before it makes landfall, but it won’t impact us.
+In the tropics, the disturbance on the Mexican Gulf coast made landfall last night and is no longer a threat for development.

-There are some strong tropical waves about to come off Africa, but that’s a long way off from us, so no worries.
+There are some tropical waves coming off Africa, but that’s a long way off from us, and they’ll be slow to develop.
+So, no worries.

 ---